If people need to stop and think about what they are looking at, they simply leave it for someone else and move on.

 2) Do it snappy.

-Alerts that are under 1 hour from the crime get almost double the results from people who take longer (Alerts under 1 hour get as much as 60-87% success where our Operations team delivers Admin support).
+Alerts that are under 1 hour from the crime get almost double the results from people who take longer.
+Alerts in under 5 minutes are the best.

 3) Write the headline with a summary of what the public should do

-4) Take the time to describe in the details clearly enough that people who have no idea what it is you are looking for can help.
+4) Take the time to describe clearly the identifying features that people who have no idea what it is you are looking for can help.

 5) Put the information of what happened, or where, at the end of your write up.

-They need the details of what to do to be able to help.
-So put that information first.
+They need the details of what to look for so put that information first.
 You don’t want the story to hinder the people who looking and helping.

 6) If you really want something to happen upload clear short video.